OzcelikMert/myWebsiteWithFastifyApi-2/README.md

-# myWebsiteWithFastifyApi
+# myWebsiteWithFastifyApi-2
-My Website theme Using NextJS For Fastify API
+My Website Theme 2 Using NextJS, Redux and Functional Component For Fastify API

 Things to do: